comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ### API Response Format

-The AI expects responses in JSON format:
+The AI must respond in JSON format.
+Engineer the prompt to receive the response in valid JSON format.
 ```json
 {
   "type": "FLAG|OK|NSFW|SPAM",